galaxyproject/galaxy-hub/content/covid19/analyses/index.md

 -----

 We provide two resources interpreting our results.
 The first is this page.
-It content is upodated weekly and we continuoulsy adding new analysis snippets.
-The second resource is our continuously updated [Observable Dashboard](http://covid19.galaxyproject.org/dashboard).
+Its content is updated weekly and we are continuoulsy adding new analysis snippets.
+The second resource is our constantly updated [Observable Dashboard](http://covid19.galaxyproject.org/dashboard).